ultimate271/notes/sanderson/mistbornTFE02.06.md

 “Well, that should be easy,” Breeze said.
 “We just bring up your impostor and send him into the parties.”

+#### For some sinister and hidden to the reader reason, Lord Renoux can't be used as a spy
 Kelsier shook his head.
 “Unfortunately, Lord Renoux himself won’t be able to come to Luthadel.”